On this page

 Verification

-This guide is derived from official USCIS instructions for N-600 and is updated when form editions or filing rules change.
+#This guide is based on official USCIS instructions for Form N-600 and is updated when form editions or filing rules change.
 Always verify current requirements at the official USCIS website.

 FAQs